Eat & Drink

 Yokohama Chinatown's story goes back to 1859 when Yokohama's seaport opened and attracted Chinese merchants who settled here and built up their own community.

-Most of the district's ethnic Chinese residents come from the southern province of Guangzhou; now, however, Yokohama Chinatown's focus is more retail than residential.
+Many of the district's ethnic Chinese residents come from the southern province of Guangzhou; now, however, Yokohama Chinatown has more stores and shops that residences.

 Shop, dine, repeat

 There are many reasons to make the trip to Yokohama Chinatown, but the most common draw is the food.
-Stop by an outdoor stall and pick up a steamed bun or other small bite to eat as you stroll along taking in the district's ornate architecture.
+Pick up a steamed bun or other small bite to eat and take it away as you stroll along taking in the district's ornate architecture.

-You may not have the time to taste all of Yokohama Chinatown's savory food while you're here, but you sure can try.
+You may not have the time to taste all of Yokohama Chinatown's savory food in a short time, but you sure can try.
 If that fails, you can take some home from one of several shops selling products imported directly from China, including preserved food, herbs, and alcohol.
 Clothing, ornaments, panda-themed souvenirs, and so much more are available here too.

 One shop, Torikama Shoten, keeps poultry on-hand so restaurants and hotels can get their deliveries fresh.
 Stop by for a behind-the-scenes peek into the world of Chinatown's cuisine.
 The store is on the north side of the street running parallel to Chukagai-odori, the main avenue.